nlhkabu/nlhkabu.github.io/_drafts/2015-01-06-implementing-django-formsets.md

 {% endhighlight %}

 ## Conclusion
 That's it!
-We have a fully working formset saving our user's links.
+We have a working _tested_ formset saving our user's links.
 If you found this article useful, please share it.
 If you have a comment or question, please get in touch!